Q. What is the submission deadline?

 Q. What is the fee for abstract submission?

-A. A non-refundable $20.00 (twenty U.S. dollars) processing fee is required for each abstract submitted, payable online only.
+A. A non-refundable $35.00 (thirty-five U.S. dollars) processing fee is required for each abstract submitted, payable online only.
 Purchase orders, checks, and electronic bank transfers will not be accepted.
 This fee covers administration and online costs associated with the submission, grading, notification, and assignment processes.

 The abstract submission fee is non-refundable whether the abstract is accepted for presentation or not.
 There are no exceptions.